AppStateESS/canopy-react-inputfield/README.md

-# canopy-react-overlay
+# canopy-react-inputfield
 Creates a input field for a form.
 Granted, may be overkill, but it helps with labels and such.
-Works with Canopy/phpwebsite.
+Works with AppStateESS/Canopy.

 |Prop name|Type|Description|
 |----|----|----|